 - repaglinide (Prandin)

 Combination pills that contain one of the medications above may also cause hypoglycemic episodes.
-Other injectable medications can lower the amount of other diabetes medications.
-This is why testing your blood sugar is so important, especially when making changes to your treatment plan.
+This is a reason why it’s so important to test your blood sugar, especially when making changes to your treatment plan.

 Hypoglycemia affects people differently.
-However, being aware of your unique symptoms can help you treat hypoglycemia as quickly as possible.
+Being aware of your unique symptoms can help you treat hypoglycemia as quickly as possible.

 Common symptoms of low blood sugar include: